asciamanna/asciamanna.github.io/_drafts/programming-by-coincidence.md

 > _**&mdash;Gene Kim, The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win**_

 ## Conclusion
 Programming by Coincidence is a poisonous development practice that can ruin a codebase quickly and prevent a team from learning and growing.
 To combat it, adopt intentional, high-quality development practices like TDD, pair, and ensemble programming.
 Push through the discomfort and experiment with practices.
-Finding an experienced coach or developer will help get you there faster.
+Finding an experienced coach will help get you there faster.